Meta-reinforcement learning with minimum attention: Introduction

 \section{Introduction}

-Minimum attention considers the changes of control in state and time, first proposed by Brockett \citep{brockett1997}, with the following criterion:
+Minimum attention (MA) considers the changes of control in state and time, first proposed by Brockett \citep{brockett1997}, with the following criterion:

 highly relevant in emulating biological control, such as motor learning.
-As a first step for a rigorous analysis of minimum attention, the existence of the minimum attention was shown, focused on time-variant linear feedback control in the context of motor learning \citep{lee2022}.
-Interestingly, a similar framework was considered in the regularization of fluid flow control by Gunzburger.
-In the flow control of Navier-Stokes equations, the well-posedness of boundary flow control with the changes of control in time and space was proved by the one-shot method \citep{gunzburger2000}.
-The minimum attention implies “regularization” and might work as stabilization in mathematical point of view, and provides a generative formalism of transition between “closed” and “open” loop controls \citep{lee2022} from the control point of view.\\
+As a first step for a rigorous analysis of minimum attention, the existence of the minimum attention was shown, focused on time-variant linear feedback control \citep{lee2022}.
+The minimum attention implies “regularization” and might work as stabilization in mathematical point of view, and provides a generative formalism of transition between “closed” and “open” loop controls \citep{lee2022} from the control point of view.

-In this paper, we apply minimum attention to the reward of reinforcement learning and investigate its connection to meta-learning.
-The primary motivation is that minimum attention is a generative formalism of transition between feedforward and feedback controls while getting close to the target goals gradually in state and time \citep{lee2022}.
-This is conjectured to be associated with the adaptation to a new environment in the sense of meta-learning.
-Overall, the specific nature of the contributions is empirical in the following: \begin{itemize} \item Minimum attention has a significant improvement in total rewards. \item Minimum attention has a significant reduction in variance, implying the functionality of stabilization. \item Minimum attention has an enhancement of improved total reward in meta-testing. \end{itemize}